estate jewelry, vintage jewelry, antique diamond wedding rings

 WHITE GOLD

-Pure gold is mixed with a large percentage of silver, along with nickel and zinc to alter to color to white.
-18K, 750 white gold has a slightly yellowish color if not enough silver is added.
+Pure gold is mixed with a large percentage of silver, along with nickel and zinc to change the color to white.
+18K.
+If not enough silver is added, 750 white gold may have a slightly yellowish color.
 In order to get a shinny white color sometimes estate white gold rings have been plated with rhodium.
 During the 1920s and the 1930s, white gold became very attractive to compete with platinum jewelry.
 Many estate engagement rings and antique filigree engagement rings of that period were made with 14kt or 18kt white gold.
 Belais is the first company to obtain the patent for white gold in the 1910s.

 ROSE GOLD or PINK GOLD